SamuelKellyDev/Caffiend/README.md

 # Caffiend
-Android app written in Java that tracks user's caffeine intake and provides relevant analysis
+Android app written in Java that tracks user's caffeine intake and provides relevant analysis.